Saga – supporting 'Generation Experience'

 “We have many policies and practices designed to support older colleagues, recognising that it’s not just young parents who need flexibility in their working lives.

 “We offer grandparents’ leave so that anyone who becomes a grandparent receives one week of paid leave, irrespective of length of service.
 This entitlement starts on day one.
-We offer extended nursery provision to grandchildren at our on-site nursery on the coast in Folkestone.

 “It’s important to us that all staff benefit from training and development.
 This is particularly true of older workers, who are often overlooked for these opportunities in the workplace.
 We offer internal and external mentoring partnerships to all our people, ensuring there is a good representation of older colleagues on these programmes.”